Skip to content

 To keep your work fast, stable, and easy to manage, it’s important to avoid creating files that are too large in the web app.
 Large files can make your data impractical to work with, cause confusion, and slow down the tool significantly.

 Each file can only hold a maximum amount of data (snaps, forms, workflows, etc.).
-If the file exceeds the limit, you will see a warning message in the web app:

 Best practices to keep files manageable